jimeh/common-flow/common-flow.md

 - You create change branches instead of feature branches, without the need of a "feature/" or "change/" prefix in the branch name.
-- Change branches are typically created off of and merged back into "master" instead of "develop".
+- Change branches are typically created from and merged back into "master" instead of "develop".
 - Creating a release is done by simply creating a git tag, typically on the master branch.